Graham Phillips (blogger): 2014–2021

-Back in London, in January 2017, Phillips was thrown out of the UK Parliament at a 25th anniversary of the establishment of diplomatic relations between the UK and Ukraine, for disruption, with Phillips having loudly demanded to know why the United Kingdom was 'supporting Ukrainian shelling of civilian areas of Donbass'.
+Back in London, in January 2017, Phillips attempted to disrupt an event marking the 25th anniversary of diplomatic relations between the UK and Ukraine in the British Parliament, by asking provocative questions about why the UK was supporting Ukraine 'killing civilians in Donbas'.
+Phillips was forcefully ejected from the event to cries of "liar!" from the crowd.
 Also in January 2017 in the UK, Phillips, in the capacity of 'freelance journalist' gave evidence in the inquest into the death of Barry Pring, setting out results of his investigation indicating that Pring had been killed by his Ukrainian wife Anna Ziuzina.
 Although the January 2017 inquest returned a verdict of the 'unlawful killing' of Barry Pring, incriminating Ziuzina, the High Court quashed this verdict, and a new inquest in 2021 cleared Ziuzina.
 In February 2017, Phillips was accused by a Ukrainian prosecutor's office of taking an active role in the information and propaganda activities of the Donetsk People's Republic and Luhansk People's Republic, and having collaborated, and been friends, with separatist leaders Givi and Motorola.
 From mid-2017, Phillips was back reporting from Donbas.
 He released a film he made in tribute to a young Luhansk journalist he had known, Irina Gurtyak, who was killed in a car crash.
-Writing of Phillips in mid-2017, the BBC stated: "Phillips is highly critical of the Ukrainian government and appears to back the break-up of the country".
+Writing of Phillips in mid-2017, BBC News stated: "Phillips is highly critical of the Ukrainian government and appears to back the break-up of the country".
 In late 2017, early 2018, Phillips went to breakaway Georgia South Ossetia to make a documentary film.

 At the start of January 2018, Phillips released a film about the children's camp Artek in Crimea.
-Later in January 2018, Phillips released a film, A Brit in Crimea, in which he took Scottish businessman Les Scott on holiday to the Russian-annexed Crimea.
+Later in January 2018, Phillips released a film, A Brit in Crimea, in which he took a Scottish businessman on holiday to the Russian-annexed Crimea.
 The premiere of the film was held in Moscow, it was then released on Phillips' YouTube channel.
-Back in London, in August 2018, Phillips gatecrashed an exhibition at the Embassy of Georgia, London by Gia Bugadze dedicated to the 10th anniversary of the Russo-Georgian War, and was arrested by police for disrupting the event, with Phillips having shouted that the exhibition was "propaganda" and that its attendants were "NATO zombies".
+Phillips was refused accreditation by FIFA to cover the 2018 FIFA World Cup in Russia, so he covered it instead, and attended matches, as an England football fan.
+After England were eliminated from the World Cup in the semi-finals, Phillips returned home to London.
+In London, in August 2018, Phillips gatecrashed an exhibition at the Embassy of Georgia, London by Gia Bugadze dedicated to the 10th anniversary of the Russo-Georgian War, and was arrested by police for disrupting the event, with Phillips having shouted that the exhibition was "propaganda" and that its attendants were "NATO zombies".
 His actions were condemned by the Embassy of Ukraine, London who called on the Foreign & Commonwealth Office to investigate Phillips' "terrorist activity".